tsgates/arch-wiki-markdown/wiki/Dell_XPS_15.md

 reported that as of now, one can use an external monitor connected to the DisplayPort.

-Wlan
+WLAN
 ----

 Some users will need to install the rfkill package in order to switch on the wireless adapter with the fn+F2 key.
-Remember that wireless_tools will be needed for using a network manager such as networkmanager, see Wireless Setup for more information.
+Remember that wireless_tools will be needed for using a network manager such as networkmanager, see Wireless network configuration for more information.

 > Note